Gibson Les Paul: (1970–1985)

 The Deluxe was among the "new" 1968–1969 Les Pauls and seen as an evolution of the Special.
 This model featured "mini-humbuckers", also known as "New York" humbuckers, and did not initially prove popular.
 The mini-humbucker pickups fit into the pre-carved P-90 pickup cavity using an adaptor ring developed by Gibson in order to use a surplus supply of Epiphone mini-humbuckers.
 The Deluxe was introduced in 1970 and helped to standardize production among Gibson's U.S.-built Les Pauls.
-The first incarnation of the Deluxe featured a one-piece body and slim three-piece neck.
-(It has been thought that some of these early "one-piece" bodies were actually leftovers from original 1950's Les Paul parts) The multipiece body (a thin layer of maple on top of two layers of Honduran mahogany) arrived later in 1969.
+The first incarnation of the Deluxe featured a one-piece body and slim three-piece neck (It has been thought that some of these early "one-piece" bodies were actually leftovers from original 1950s Les Paul parts).
+The multi-piece body (a thin layer of maple on top of two layers of Honduran mahogany) arrived later in 1969.
 Towards the end of that year, a reinforcing neck volute was added.
 1969 Deluxes feature the Gibson logo devoid of the dot over the "i" in Gibson.
 By late 1969/early 1970, the dot over the "i" had returned, plus a "Made In USA" stamp on the back of the headstock.
 Gibson produced 216 Deluxe Gold Top as specially-ordered guitars with full-size humbucker t-tops pickups between 1972 and 1974 (179 in 1973, 28 in 1974 and 9 in 1972), as a Les Paul Standard pickup specification.
-These Gold Tops are quite rare to find today and are worth US$9,000 to US$10,000 in the collector's market, because they were the first guitars since the Gold Top 1958 fitted with humbucker pickups from the factory.